mageplaza/magento-2-age-verification-graphql/README.md

-# Magento 2 Age Verification GraphQl/PWA
+# Magento Age Verification GraphQl

-Magento 2 Age Verification GraphQl is a part of Age Verification extension that add GraphQL features, this support for PWA Studio.
+Magento Age Verification GraphQl is a part of Age Verification extension that add GraphQL features, this support for PWA Studio.
 ## 1. How to install

 Run the following command in Magento 2 root folder: